cysabi/CheckpointBot/README.md

   - `[delete=False]`: Additionally, you can specify to automatically call delete old season roles before creating new roles (`!season new spring true`).
 - `!season prune` Removes the Verified role from anyone without a season rank role.
   - This is helpful every couple of seasons when you want to remove the verified role from those who have neglected to request a role for a while.

+### Tourney cog
+- `!whatis` is used to quickly look up glossary terms, such as "swiss" and "glossary" (yes, the glossary includes a glossary).
+Requires the `google.json` file (see [#google-setup]).
+- `!rules` is used to send sections of the checkpoint tournament rules for easy reference.
+Requires the `google.json` file (see [#google-setup]).

+These commands are used like `!whatis battlefy`, if you omit the argument, the bot will automatically list all the possible options.

 ### Final words
 Thanks for reading, I hope this documentation section was helpful to you.
 If you have any questions, feel free to ask me [@LeptoFlare](https://github.com/LeptoFlare).